Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 ### Task 1: Review the relevant Microsoft documentation

-1. Review to the documentation regarding highly available deployments of SAP NetWeaver on Azure at <https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/sap-high-availability-architecture-scenarios>
+1. Review to the documentation regarding highly available deployments of SAP NetWeaver on Azure at <https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/sap-high-availability-architecture-scenarios>.

-2. Review to the documentation regarding Azure PowerShell at <https://docs.microsoft.com/en-us/powershell/azure/get-started-azureps?view=azurermps-5.7.0>
+2. Review the documentation regarding Azure PowerShell at <https://docs.microsoft.com/en-us/powershell/azure/get-started-azureps?view=azurermps-5.7.0>.

 You should follow all steps provided *before* attending the hands-on lab.